jpvajda/portfolio/README.md

 ### `yarn deploy`

+> This must be run to ensure Github Pages kicks off a build correctly and update the site.

 will run `gh-pages -d build` which builds the app for production to the `build` folder.\
 In order to get Github pages to deploy a change this should be run before pushing a commit.